as-boards/stm32f107vc/README.md

 ![demo usb2can](doc/usb2can_dut_demo.jpg)

-In the pannel of asone, run below command to launch the tool asone.
+In the panel of asone, run below command to launch the tool asone.

 ```sh
 python main.py